quotient-im/gtad/README.md

 `path/to/file.mustache`.

 ##### `templates`
-This is two maps of extensions for generated files to Mustache _templates_ used to generate each file: one map under `api` for API operation descriptions and another one under `data` for data schemas.
+This consists of two maps of extensions for generated files to Mustache _templates_ used to generate each file: one map under `api` for API operation descriptions and another one under `data` for data schemas.
 For a given language, this is fairly static: in case of C/C++, it's likely to look like:
 ```yaml
 templates:
   data: